Leskovac: Sports

-Leskovac has a proud sporting history and is home to several teams, including football club's GFK Dubočica, FK Sloga Leskovac, basketball team KK Zdravlje, and handball team RK Dubočica 54.
+Leskovac has a proud sporting history and is home to several teams, including football clubs GFK Dubočica and FK Sloga Leskovac, basketball team KK Zdravlje, and handball team RK Dubočica 54.

 Economy and infrastructure

 Economy of Leskovac is diverse, but it is still somewhat stagnating as a city in whole.
 Overall, industry has a minor growth, but its growth is safe and in the future, industry will certainly face another growth that will increase its status among Serbia's largest cities.
 Its main industry is light industry such as textile, household commodities and medical industries.
 Leskovac has mine of lead and zinc called "Leskovac Lece".

 The first boom occurred after WW1 and lasted until 1941.
 It was "succeeded" in the late 1940s.
 During so called "Yugoslav economic miracle" (1950s – c.1980) Leskovac has developed into not just regional, but textile center in entire Southeast Europe.
 It became known as "Serbian Manchester".
 Leskovac Lece was constructed during that era.
 During the NATO bombing of Yugoslavia, Leskovac was severely damaged like no other city in Europe at the time.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Transportation

 Leskovac is a traffic junction.
 International trains traveling from Europe to Skopje, Thessalonica and Athens pass through this city.
 Nineteen trains stop in Leskovac every day.
 The railway came to Leskovac in 1886.
 Leskovac today has one of the newest and most modern railway stations in Serbia.

 Bus traffic is also very well developed, bearing in mind that Leskovac has been criss-crossed with roads.
-The most important is the E75 road which connects the borders of Hungary and North Macedonia.
+The most important is the E75 road which connects the borders of Hungary and Macedonia.
 Regional roads lead from Leskovac to Priština, Pirot and Bosilegrad.
 The distance from Leskovac to Niš is 45, to Belgrade 280, and to Sofia 155 km.

 Leskovac has a regional airport, which is commonly used for sporting and agricultural flights.
 Also in summer the airport is used for air taxi.
 The nearest international airport is Niš Constantine the Great Airport located 45 km north of the city.

 Environment

-Leskovac was the first city in Serbia which had a sanitary landfill. Željkovac depot spreads over 80 hectares and is made by all European standards.
-In the landfill there is a center for atmospheric water purification, center for the selection and disposal systems for the detection of all types of pollution.
-Company Por Werner and Weber for Serbia, began construction of the center for collecting and recycling waste, and is the first city in the Balkans, where starting this job.
+Leskovac was the first city in Serbia to have a sanitary landfill. Željkovac depot spreads over 80 hectares and is made by all European standards.
+The landfill contains a center for atmospheric water purification, center for the selection and disposal systems for the detection of all types of pollution.
+The company Porr Werner & Weber for Serbia, began construction of the center for collecting and recycling waste, and is the first city in the Balkans, where starting this job.